awsdocs/amazon-glacier-developer-guide/doc_source/api-GetVaultAccessPolicy.md

 ### Example Response<a name="api-GetVaultAccessPolicy-example-response"></a>

-If the request was successful, Amazon Glacier returns the vault access policy as a JSON string in the body of the response\.
+If the request was successful, Glacier returns the vault access policy as a JSON string in the body of the response\.
 The returned JSON string uses "\\" as an escape character, as shown in the [Set Vault Access Policy \(PUT access\-policy\)](api-SetVaultAccessPolicy.md) examples\.
 However, the following example shows the returned JSON string without escape characters for readability\.

 ```
  1. HTTP/1.1 200 OK